Ukraine: Travel Implications

-- Rantapallo www.rantapallo.fi/hotellit/: Rantapallo's hotel search Includes details and offers from hotels within Finland and abroad.
+Rantapallo Hotel Search: Rantapallo's hotel search provides details and offers from hotels within Finland and abroad.
 Enter your destination and duration of stay and Rantapallo's hotel engine will offer you a wide array of accommodation options to choose from, ranging from budget to luxury.
-Rantapallo is well respected and Finland's most-visited travel-focused media, also offering flights, flight+hotel packages, car hire, cruises, and late deals.
+Rantapallo has a strong reputation and is Finland's most-visited travel-focused media, also offering flights, flight+hotel packages, car hire, cruises, and late deals.
 Site in Finnish but works great translated in Chrome browser (How?).

 The following sites show very general results; Searching hotels in Naantali, for example, includes hotels in Turku - another city entirely.
 However, some searches probably generate useful results ex.
 Helsinki